mapbox/protozero/tutorial.md

 See the `test/t/complex` test case for a complete example using this interface.

+## Reserving memory

+If you know beforehand how large a message will become or can take an educated guess, you can call the usual `std::string::reserve()` on the underlying string before you give it to an `pbf_writer` or `pbf_builder` object.

+Or you can (at any time) call `reserve()` on the `pbf_writer` or `pbf_builder`.
+This will reserve the given amount of bytes in addition to whatever is already in that message.

+In the general case it is not easy to figure out how much memory you will need because of the varint packing of integers.
+But sometimes you can make at least a rough estimate.
+Still, you should probably only use this facility if you have benchmarks proving that it actually makes your program faster.

 ## Using the Low-Level Varint and Zigzag Encoding and Decoding Functions